THE LEGAL STATUS OF A DOG

 THE LEGAL STATUS OF A MOTOR VEHICLE

-The stealing of a motor vehicle is a crime, just as the stealing of a dog is a crime.
+The stealing of a motor vehicle is a crime as is the stealing of a dog.
 The Police investigate the stealing of motor vehicles and offenders are charged in Court and most serve jail sentences.
-The Police do not have the resources to investigate the stealing of dogs.
-However, again I will state that this does not negate the legal fact that stealing a dog is a crime.
+The Police do not allocate resources to investigate the stealing of dogs even though the value of a dog can be much higher than the value of a motor vehicle.

 My dog "Beau" is worth much more to me than my motor vehicle.
-I have spent much more searching for Beau since 1 July 2003 than I have spent purchasing my 4WD motor vehicle; and maintaining, insuring and registering my motor vehicle for the last 13 years.
+Each one of my companion animals is worth much more to me than my motor vehicle.
+I spent much more money caring for Beau and searching for Beau since 1 July 2003 than I spent purchasing my 4WD motor vehicle and maintaining, insuring and registering my motor vehicle over this time.

 MICROCHIPPING A DOG